SamJUK/docs.sdj.pw/src/warden/php-spx.md

+---
+description: PHP SPX profiler installation and configuration guide for Warden development environments with built-in UI.
+---
 # Install PHP SPX in a Warden Environment

 PHP SPX is a simple, free and open source profiler.
 It covers both FPM and CLI requests, and provides a built-in UI to visualise the generated reports.